 Communications professionals need to know more than the 5 Ws.

-We also know that it doesn’t matter if you follow the rules that the game came with or if you make up your own rules; it really just matters that everyone agrees on what the rules are.
+We also know that it doesn’t matter if you follow the rules that the game came with or if you make up your own rules; it just matters that everyone agrees on the rules.

 |Fuji X-E2, FUJINON XF 55-200mm, ISO 200, ƒ/7.1, 1/750|

-The core to a good game is understanding the objective of the game, the subject matter, materials, the procedures and score.
+The core of a good game is understanding the game’s objective, subject matter, materials, procedures, and score.

-Creating a game is really no different than that of creating a educational lesson plan.
+Creating a game is no different from creating an educational lesson plan.

 Five Parts of a Lesson Plan

 Objective – A statement of purpose for the whole lesson.
-It tells us what the students will be able to do by the end of the lesson.
-It will determine the activities the students will engage in.
+It tells us what the students will be able to do by the end of the study.
+It will determine the activities the students will do.

-Subject Matter – This will be the sources of material to be studied.
+Subject Matter – This will be the source of material to be studied.